MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365/Instructions/Labs/LAB_02/2-exercise-configure-connection-schema.md

    }
    ```

-1. Create a new instance of `GraphServiceClient`, using as a credential the information about the Entra app registration you stored previously:
+1. Inside the getting, create a new instance of `GraphServiceClient`, using a credential with the information about the Entra app registration you stored previously:

    ```csharp
    var builder = new ConfigurationBuilder().AddUserSecrets<GraphService>();